 Will my site automatically change after enabling Developer Mode?

 When you enable Developer Mode, Squarespace forks your template to create an identical codebase that you can edit.
 You won’t receive template updates from Squarespace’s internal developers.
-All usual content and Style Editor options will be available in Developer Mode.
+All the usual content and Site Styles options will be available in Developer Mode.

 What will working in Developer Mode look like?